datacamp-content/courses-introduction-to-shell/chapter2.md

 *** =instructions2

-Find all of the lines that *don't* contain the word `molar` in `seasonal/spring.csv`, and show their line numbers.
+Invert the match to find all of the lines that *don't* contain the word `molar` in `seasonal/spring.csv`, and show their line numbers.
-Remember,
-it's considered good style to put all of the flags *before* other values like filenames or the search term "molar", so in this course, we only accept answers that do that.
+Remember, it's considered good style to put all of the flags *before* other values like filenames or the search term "molar".

 *** =hint3